arturadib/botio/README.md

 ## Customizing

-#### Writing bot shell scripts
+#### Writing JS shell scripts

-Botio installs the [ShellJS](http://github.com/arturadib/shelljs) Node module to enable simple shell scripting.
+Botio uses by default the [ShellJS](http://github.com/arturadib/shelljs) module to enable simple shell scripting.
 See the [bootstrap files](https://github.com/arturadib/botio/tree/master/bootstrap) for examples of usage.

 When Github sends a new notification, Botio automatially fires up the corresponding script.
 For example, `push` notifications will trigger `on_push.js`, whereas a comment like `/botio publish` (by a whitelisted user) will trigger `on_cmd_publish.js`.